jporonovich/VicesAndEconomics/README.md

 *All data publicly available on StatsCan [(Click Here)](https://www150.statcan.gc.ca/n1//en/type/data?MM=1#tables).*

 Prepared the below CSV files for analysis.
 Removed all non-pertinent information. (e.g. Drop rows and columns, new headers, ensure CSVs are ready to be manipulated).
 Merge alcohol sales and population information create new "Alcohol spending per capita" from 2000 to 2020 by province.

+The reason I automated the data cleanse is so that I can create a cycle of puling data and uploading data to a dashboard with little or no human intervention.

 *Before & After Example.*